bojanv91/bojanv91.github.io/Snow/_drafts/CodeRetreat.md

 ## Sessions

-Starting early in the morning, the participants were introduced with the agenda and the rules of the event by the facilitator Dalibor Nasevic.
+Starting early in the morning, the participants were introduced with the agenda and the rules of the competition by the facilitator Dalibor Nasevic.
 They had 5 sessions in pair programming, and after each session, time for retrospectives and short breaks.

 The first session was intended to get the participants familiar with the problem, and introduction to [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 In the second session, "Ping-pong pair programming", the pairs learned the importance of communication when pairing and collaborate together to see other ways of writing code.
 The third session was "No primitives across method boundaries (input or output)".
 In the fourth session, "No conditionals", the pairs had to find ways of avoiding conditionals and fewer logical paths.
 The last session, "Evil pair programming" was designed to practice writing quality tests, where the tester tries to write good tests and the coder writes just enough code to pass tests.